SyneRBI/SIRF-SuperBuild/INSTALL.md

 	- RAM: use about half the RAM of your laptop (assigning too much RAM will slow down your laptop dramatically, using not enough will slow down the virtual machine.
 1.5GB seems to be enough for most things though.)
 	- Virtual Disk Image: normally this filename is fine but you can save it somewhere else if you like

-6. Tick the box "Reinitialise the MAC address of all network cards"
+6. If still present, tick the box "Reinitialise the MAC address of all network cards"

 7. Press Import and wait for a few minutes (everything will be decompressed etc).